 Leading and Supportive Love: the Truth About Dominant and Submissive Relationships, by Chris M. Lyon (here)

 This book is more about D/s relationships than BDSM play, but it’s got a lot of great material.
 It’s not about D/s or BDSM as therapy, but more so about how to best understand D/s relationships and their practitioners without pathologizing them.
 And yet, it doesn’t read as defensive justification, just nuanced exploration.
 Also, it doesn’t use any of the lingo particular to the BDSM or power-exchange communities, so it’s very accessible to people who might be put off by all the unfamiliar acronyms and concepts that may come up in kink-related literature.

 Unequal By Design: Counseling Power Dynamic Relationships by Raven Kaldera, Sabrina Popp, M.D. (here)

 This collection is short and sweet.
-It features several top-notch pieces written by kink-friendly therapists who are also kink practitioners themselves, so you get the double whammy of insight.
+It features several top-notch pieces written by kink-friendly therapists who are also kink practitioners themselves, so you get a double whammy of insight.
 Even BDSM-friendly professionals don’t often come out and self-identify as BDSMers, and these authors’ choice to do so, I think, offers a kind of credibility and a level of nuance you won’t find in many places.
 As well, it provides perspectives on what it’s like to bridge these two worlds, and where the common ground lies.
 Highly recommended reading.